Cole Hocker’s Training Blueprint: What High School Coaches Need to Know

 Here is what his system actually looks like, where it came from, and what you can take back to your program.

-Why a High School Coach Should Care About This
+Why A High School Coach Should Care About This

 Most coaches, when they hear about an Olympic champion, look for the elite element they cannot replicate.
 The altitude camp.
 The full-time training environment.
 The professional staff.
-And they are right that most of those things do not apply to a 14-year-old with homework due tomorrow.
+And they are right that most of those things do not apply to a fourteen-year-old with homework due tomorrow.

 But Hocker’s training system was designed first for a teenager.
 It was developed on high school grounds, under a high school coach, with high school constraints.
 Coach Jim Nohl ran Hocker at 31–37 miles per week in cross country season.
 That is not a professional luxury.
 That is a choice any coach can make.